garystafford/streaming-sales-generator/README.md

 ## Video Demonstration

-Short [YouTube video](https://youtu.be/HWOcOFTnl9M) that demonstrates the generator in use.
+Short [YouTube video](https://youtu.be/HWOcOFTnl9M) that demonstrates the generator in use (video only - no audio).

 ## Sample Code